World honours Mandela as champion of freedom and reconciliation

 Mourners gathered outside Mandela's home and spontaneous tributes sprang up around the world.

-The famed Apollo Theater in the Harlem neighbourhood of Manhattan, which Mandela visited in 1990, lit its marquee with the words: "In memory of Nelson Mandela ...
+The famed Apollo Theatre in the Harlem neighbourhood of Manhattan, which Mandela visited in 1990, lit its marquee with the words: "In memory of Nelson Mandela ...
 He changed our world."

 In Washington, flowers and candles were set at the base of a statue of Mandela outside the South African Embassy.